Office of Innovation & Entrepreneurship

 Senior Vice President, Office of Innovation & Entrepreneurship

-Christine Gulbranson was appointed Senior Vice President of Research Innovation and Entrepreneurship on May 12, 2016.
+Christine Gulbranson was appointed Senior Vice President of the Office of Innovation & Entrepreneurship on May 12, 2016.
 The division’s mission is to increase the innovation and entrepreneurial capabilities of the UC system.
 It is responsible for forging alliances in government, private and philanthropic sectors to create new opportunities for research and economic growth.
 Gulbranson works with all 10 UC campuses, five medical centers and three national labs — along with the gamut of partners in various sectors — to enable and empower greater collaborations and translation of research and innovation into the marketplace.

 Gulbranson started her career at UCOP in 1997 as director of research collaborations, providing leadership in the creation and evaluation of large-scale collaborations among universities, national laboratories and industries.
 She transferred to Lawrence Livermore National Laboratory in 1999, where she established an incubator to accelerate entrepreneurial business growth and technology commercialization.